Who is Dags anyway???

 |Food||Cadburys Chocolate, fettucine

-Weeties cereal (spot the odd one out of
+cereal (spot the odd one out of that group)

 I discovered recently that all my favourite foods start with the letter "P":

-Well Chocolate does start with a "P" of some sort ... doesn't it?
-And that P for chocolate includes Chocolate Cake, Chocolate Ice Cream, Chocolate Mousse, Chocolate Topping, Chocolate Biscuits....Yeah baby!
+BTW the chocolate reference includes Chocolate Cake, Chocolate Ice Cream, Chocolate Mousse, Chocolate Topping, Chocolate Biscuits....Yeah baby!